GTNewHorizons/GTNH-Dev-Doc/src/content/docs/minecraft-forge-internals/chunk-boundaries.md

 - unload followed by reload;
 - removal or replacement while the other endpoint is unloaded.

-Confirm that no case generates a chunk or reuses an invalid object.
+Confirm that non-loading paths do not generate a chunk or reuse an invalid object.
+Separately verify that a neighbor update reaches a neighbor whose chunk was initially unloaded.